Star Wars Universe Roleplaying Game

 Hiding and Stealth

-You can attempt to Hide when obscured by cover, darkness, or confusion.
+You can attempt to Hide when obscured by cover, darkness, crowd confusion, or other concealment.
 Make a Stealth check opposed by enemy Perception.
-Success means you’re unseen and may gain Advantage on your next attack or avoid detection.
+On a success, you are unseen and may gain Advantage on your next attack or avoid detection entirely.

 ↑ Back to Top